Goji berries will remind you of cranberries or sour cherries with a hint tomato. Studies show they may be good for eye and long-term vision health.

 - 1/2 teaspoon cinnamon

-- 1 14.5 ounce can petite diced tomatoes
+- 1 14.5-ounce can petite diced tomatoes

 - 1 can garbanzo beans, drained

-- 6 Tablespoons goji berries
+- 6 tablespoons goji berries

-- 8 dried apricots, cut into strips with scissors
+- 8 dried apricots, cut into strips

 - 2 cups vegetable broth